jtpoirier/proteomegenerator/README.md

 ## Configuration

-ProteomeGenerator is configured by setting a series of variables to the location of each of the required tools above
+ProteomeGenerator is configured by setting a series of variables to the explicit location of each of the required tools above in order to avoid conflicting versions that may be available in the path.

 ## Running ProteomeGenerator